MaiJi97/Leetcode/java/430_FlattenAMultilevelDoublyLinkedList/README.md

 参考binary tree preorder traversal using stack.

 Two ways:
-1) Create a dummy node so we can generalize implementation within the while loop.
+1) One way is to create a dummy node so we can generalize the implementation within the while loop.
 Use the dummy node as prev pointer.
-2) No dummy node, but create a first & prev node.
-Split into cases.
+2) No dummy node.
+Instead, we can split into cases (when current is the first node & when current is a later node).

 We can use either way, which are method 2 and method 3.